wkisme/Nxus-sample/README.md

 The nxos_cpuoccupy.ipynb in master branch is to get cpu-occupied information and memory-occupied information, which will get information per five seconds and store them into mysql database.

+The Dump* directory is my database's export file.